gluster/glusterdocs/Install-Guide/Configure.md

 	    Brick2: node02.yourdomain.net:/export/sdb1/brick

 This shows us essentially what we just specified during the volume creation.
-The one this to mention is the “Status”.
-A status of “Created” means that the volume has been created, but hasn’t yet been started, which would cause any attempt to mount the volume fail.
+The one this to mention is the `Status`.
+A status of `Created` means that the volume has been created, but hasn’t yet been started, which would cause any attempt to mount the volume fail.